ling-k/MazeSolver/README.md

 The components of the project include SLAM, motion planning, robot following, and creativity task.

 # Part 1
+roslaunch final_project slam.launch
+it is recommaned to start the slam operation at 0,0 location, since the center of the maze work as a good reference for loop closure.

 # Part 2
+roslaunch final_project navigation_final.launch
+to start the navigation operation rostopic pub /topic geometry_msgs/Point -- 1.0 -0.4 0.0
+to publish desired location for the robot to go to

 # Part 3 Rescue operation
 You can start with the following instructions: